acfr/slurm_gpu_test/README.md

 sudo apt install -y ./enroot_3.5.0-1_${arch}.deb
 ```

-Once installed, we can go ahead and execute the export.sh file inside of the scripts folder.
+Once installed, we can go ahead and execute the following command to conver the docker image into a .sqsh file type.

+`enroot import dockerd://your_image_name`

 Once the .sqsh file is ready, we need to copy this to our SLURM control node (diana.acfr.usyd.edu.au) via scp.